Install MongoDB on Red Hat Enterprise, CentOS, Fedora, or Amazon Linux¶

 Previous versions of MongoDB packages use different naming conventions.
 See the 2.4 version of documentation for more information.

-You must configure SELinux to allow MongoDB to start on Fedora systems.
-Administrators have two options:
+You must configure SELinux to allow MongoDB to start on Red Hat Linux-based systems (Red Hat Enterprise Linux, CentOS, Fedora).
+Administrators have three options:

 Verify that MongoDB has started successfully¶

-You can verify that the mongod process has started successfully by checking the contents of the log file at /var/log/mongodb/mongod.log.
+You can verify that the mongod process has started successfully by checking the contents of the log file at /var/log/mongodb/mongod.log for a line reading

 You can optionally ensure that MongoDB will start following a system reboot by issuing the following command: